 Can cats eat shrimp?

-If you do plan on giving your cat shrimp, it is important to pay attention to what kind you are giving them and how you are preparing it, if you are cooking it yourself.
-"If cooking shrimp for your feline friend, keep things bland," said Dr. Herman, "No seasonings or salt.
-[Also], remove the head, tail, and shell."
-Dr. Herman advised that although shrimp flavoured cat foods are acceptable, you should never feed your cat raw shrimp.
+If you do plan on giving your cat shrimp, it is important to pay attention to what kind you are giving them as well as how you are preparing it, if you are cooking it yourself.
+“If cooking shrimp for your feline friend, keep things bland,” said Dr. Herman, “No seasonings or salt.
+[Also], remove the head, tail, and shell.”
+Dr. Herman advised that although shrimp flavored cat foods are acceptable, you should never feed your cat raw shrimp.
 There is also always a possibility of a shrimp or seafood allergy, even in cats.

 Are there any types of seafood they should stay away from?

 Dr. Herman said that while there is no specific seafood that is particularly dangerous for cats, cats should not be put on a seafood-only diet because it can cause nutrient deficiencies, and you should also never feed them raw fish or fish with bones in it.
-"Fish flavoured cat foods are good to feed because they are made nutritionally complete and balanced by the manufacturer," Dr. Herman said.
-It is also imperative to keep in mind that not all fish are created equal — the quality of the fish matters, even when feeding it to your cat.
-"Many fishes for consumption have been found to contain heavy metals and toxins," Dr. Herman added.
-Because of this, she instructed to avoid options such as tilefish and tuna as they may be the most contaminated.
+“Fish flavored cat foods are good to feed because they are made nutritionally complete and balanced by the manufacturer,” Dr. Herman said.
+It is also imperative to keep in mind that not all fish are created equal – the quality of the fish matters.
+“Many fishes for consumption have been found to contain heavy metals and toxins,” Dr. Herman added.
+Because of this, she instructed to avoid options such as tilefish and tuna, as they may be the most contaminated.

 Is there any seafood that is especially healthy for cats?